Buy a Determination Chinese/Japanese Scroll

 Enthusiasm / Passion for a Cause Scroll

-In some context, this could have a meaning of being extremely fond of something, or having fondness for a cause or person.
+In some contexts, this could mean being extremely fond of something or having a fondness for a cause or person.

-Can also be translated as passion, zeal, ardour, or fervor.
+Can also be translated as passion, zeal, ardor/ardour, or fervor.

-Note: 情熱 order is not natural in Chinese.
-However, a typical Chinese person can guess that this is a Japanese or Korean word and also understand the intended the meaning.
+Note: This word (or character order) is not natural in Chinese.
+However, a typical Chinese person can guess this is a Japanese or Korean word and understand the intended meaning.
 This selection is best if your audience is Japanese or old-school Korean.

 See Also: Persistence | Devotion | Tenacity | Commitment | Motivation